The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 Although they all do the same thing manufacturers have worked different ways to use heat to drive the fan and to get better heat distribution.

 We found the best performing to be the ones with a 'Stirling' engine, some designs have an upper-temperature limit but the 'Stirling' engined ones easily work at the average stoves 450°C upper working temperature.

 Have a look at A selection of Stove fans here.

-If you live in a cosy bungalow or flat one wood burning stove may be all you need.
+If you live in a cosy bungalow or flat one wood-burning stove may be all you need.

-However this is not practical in a 3 story house on a cold winters day, that's why went from open fires to central heating, one central boiler supplies heat to radiators that heat every room in the house.
+However this is not practical in a 3 story house on a cold winters day, that's why we went from open fires to central heating, one central boiler supplies heat to radiators that heat every room in the house.

 Many stoves have back boilers and are designed to drive hot water central heating systems.
-We have a selection recommended stoves with back boilers here.

 There are plenty to chose from whatever your lifestyle.
 Over half of all solid fuel boilers in Europe use wood, most of the boilers we recommend come from established European manufacturers such as NES Ltd of Bulgaria, who have decades of expertise in making them.